lesandie/flask-app/README.md

 $ backup-pg_dump.sh
 ```

-## Future improvements
+## WIP improvements

+* Use docker secrets to store credentials and also an ansible vault.
+* Change from standard container registry to Artifacts registry (GKE)
-As the cluster only has a standalone PostgreSQL service (HA in different zones) I would create another PostgreSQL pod configured in streaming replication mode with a failover script, to automatically change from hot_standby to master in case anything goes wrong with the master pod.
+* Improve the PostgreSQL service (HA in different zones) creating another deployment/service for PostgreSQL configured in streaming replication mode with a failover script, to automatically change from hot_standby to master in case anything goes wrong with the master pod.